 c) that they agree to supervise the student under these conditions

 • Have an UDGPA of at least 3.67

 • Enroll in PSYC 301 in the Summer term or the Fall term concurrent with PSYC 490/ PSYC 457

 5. Submission of the Honours Program Application form, with approval and signature of a Psychology faculty member willing to supervise the Honours Project.

-6. Submission of a brief (two pages, single spaced) outline of their planned project.
+6. Submission of a brief outline of their planned project (1/2 page minimum, single spaced).
 It should describe the area of study with a few key references, the question students plan to address and a brief description of the methods and data analytic plan.

 NOTE: Due to COVID-19, in person data collection will likely not be possible during the honours program for 2021/2022.
 Your proposal must either be a project using archived data or online data collection, or it may be a theoretical project.
 If in-person data collection becomes possible at some point during the honours program, you and your supervisor may discuss options to change your project to include an in-person component.

 Program Forms and Info

 Upon admission into the Psychology Honours program, please refer to the forms below for information regarding continuation in the Honours program, Honours Defence Form, and Honours project guidelines.
 Students can also refer to the PSYC Grad School 101 event linked below for information regarding PSYC Graduate school.